 Seafood & Sleep: Best Fish for a Good Night’s Rest

 Do you have a hard time getting a good eight hours of sleep a night?
 If you do, you aren’t alone.
-You may be surprised to lean that eating more seafood can help you sleep better.
+You may be surprised to learn that eating more seafood can help you sleep better.

 More than 100 million Americans of every age are sleep deprived.
-At this time of year, when the days are long and our calendars are packet with events, it can be even harder to get enough shuteye to feel fully energized.
+At this time of year, when the days are long and our calendars are packed with events, it can be even harder to get enough shuteye to feel fully energized.

 Your diet can have a surprising effect on your sleep habits.
 There are five vitamins and minerals that play a significant role in your sleep: tryptophan, vitamin B6, magnesium, calcium and vitamin D. Each one of these nutrients plays a role in helping your body to regulate your sleep/wake pattern or circadian rhythm.

 When you eat foods that have the amino acid tryptophan in them, your body turns it into the neurotransmitter serotonin.
 You may know that serotonin is a mood-boosting hormone.
 It also promotes deep, restorative sleep.

 Tryptophan also gets converted into the hormone melatonin which directly regulates sleep.
 Around bedtime, you rely on your body to produce melatonin to make you feel drowsy.
 In the morning, when you wake up, your body should produce less melatonin so that you can wake up feeling alert.

 Similar to tryptophan, your body converts the vitamin B6 into serotonin and melatonin.
 Studies have linked B6 deficiency to symptoms of depression, mood disorders and insomnia.
 The root cause of these symptoms is usually low levels of serotonin and melatonin production.